GregorySchwartz/diversity/README.md

 **For a positional and sliding window use case that uses this program**

-[Conserved variation: identifying patterns of stability and variability in BCR and TCR V genes with different diversity and richness metrics](http://www.ncbi.nlm.nih.gov/pubmed/23735612)
+[Conserved variation: identifying patterns of stability and variability in BCR and TCR V genes with different diversity and richness metrics](http://www.ncbi.nlm.nih.gov/pubmed/23735612) (cite this paper if using this program)

 [Germline Amino Acid Diversity in B Cell Receptors is a Good Predictor of Somatic Selection Pressures](http://www.ncbi.nlm.nih.gov/pubmed/24265630)